Seirdy/seirdy.one/content/posts/website-best-practices.md

 Expect some readers to have images disabled or unloaded.
 Examples include:

 * Blind readers
-* Users of metered connections: sometimes they disable all images, and other times they only disable images above a certain size
+* Users with metered connections: sometimes they disable all images, and other times they only disable images above a certain size
-* People with packet loss who only manage to load a few resources
+* People experiencing packet loss who fail to download some images
 * Users of textual browsers

+Accordingly, follow good practices for alt-text:

+* Concisely summarize the image content the best you can, without repeating the surrounding content.
+* Images with a low information density should usually have alt-text under 120 characters.
-Accordingly, follow good practices for alt-text.
-Concisely summarize the image content the best you can, without repeating the surrounding content.
-Don't include significant information that isn't present in the image; I'll cover how to handle supplementary information in the next subsections.
+* Don't include significant information that isn't present in the image; I'll cover how to handle supplementary information in the next subsections.

 The <abbr title="Web Accessibility Initiative">WAI</abbr> provides some guidelines in <cite>[An `alt` Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/)</cite>.
 It's a little lacking in nuance, but makes for a good starting point.
+Remember that guidelines and "good practices" always have exceptions.

 ### Putting images in context